deepin-community/qt6-webengine/src/3rdparty/chromium/docs/updater/protocol_3_1.md

      received.
 The client should generally save this value for use in future update checks (for examples, see `request.app.ping.rd` and `request.app.installdate`).

+#### `systemrequirements` Objects (Update Check Response)
+A `systemrequirements` object contains information about the operating system that the application requires to install.
+It has the following members:
+ *   `platform`: The operating system family that the application requires (e.g. "win", "mac", "linux", "ios", "android"), or "" if not applicable.
+ *   `arch`: Expected host processor architecture that the app is compatible with, or "" if not applicable.

+     `arch` can be a single entry, or multiple entries separated with `,`.
+     Entries prefixed with a `-` (negative entries) indicate non-compatible hosts.
+Non-prefixed entries indicate compatible guests.

+     An application is compatible with the current architecture if:
+     * `arch` is empty, or
+     * none of the negative entries within `arch` match the current host architecture exactly, and there are no non-negative entries, or
+     * one of the non-negative entries within `arch` matches the current architecture, or is compatible with the current architecture (i.e., it is a compatible guest for the current host).
+The latter is determined by `::IsWow64GuestMachineSupported()` on Windows.
+       * If `::IsWow64GuestMachineSupported()` is not available, returns `true` if `arch` is x86.

+     Examples:
+     * `arch` == "x86".
+     * `arch` == "x64".
+     * `arch` == "x86,x64,-arm64": installation will fail if the underlying host is arm64.
+ *   `min_os_version`: The minimum required version of the operating system, or "" if not applicable.

+     The `min_os_version` is in the format `major.minor.build.patch` for Windows.
+The `major`, `minor` and `build` are the values returned by the `::GetVersionEx` API.
+The `patch` is the `UBR` value under the registry path `HKLM:\SOFTWARE\Microsoft\Windows NT\CurrentVersion`.

+     The `build` and the `patch` components may be omitted if all that is needed is a minimum `major.minor` version.
+For example, `6.0` will match all OS versions that are at or above that version, regardless of `build` and `patch` numbers.

 #### `app` Objects (Update Check Response)
 An app object represents a per-application acknowledgement of the request.
 If an